How Does a Wireless Charger Work?

 What Is Wireless Charging?

 Also known as inductive charging, wireless charging is exactly what it implies: charging without the use of any wires or cables, or the need to plug anything in.
-These chargers come in numerous forms including stands, mounts, mats, and magnetic devices that attach directly to the back of your phone.
+These chargers come in numerous forms, including stands, mounts, mats, and magnetic devices that attach directly to the back of your phone.

-How Wireless Charging Works
+How It Works

 Wireless Charging Technology Explained